egriffioen/startup-examplevoterapp/README.md

 - Ability for admin to create and delete questions

 ### Technologies

-I am going to use the required technologies in the following ways.

-- **HTML** - Uses correct HTML structure for application.
-Two HTML pages.
-One for login and one for voting.
-Hyperlinks to choice artifact.
+- **HTML** - Uses HTML to structure the web page.
+Hyperlinks to other helpful hiking websites.
+2 HTML pages.
+One for login and one for your personal hiking journal/history.
-- **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
-- **React** - Provides login, choice display, applying votes, display other users votes, and use of React for routing and components.
+- **CSS** - Uses CSS to style the website with a fitting adventurous font, and background colors to fit the hiking vibe.
+Styles the form of the input fields when users log their hike.
+- **REACT** - Provides the login.
+Buttons are reactive to the user, backend endpoint calls, uses react routing
 - **Service** - Backend service with endpoints for:
-  - login
-  - retrieving choices
+  - retrieving your hiker level and your friend’s hiker levels
-  - submitting votes
+  - submitting a log of your hike
-  - retrieving vote status
+  - displayed the weather using https://weatherstack.com/ service.
-- **DB/Login** - Store users, choices, and votes in database.
-Register and login users.
-Credentials securely stored in database.
-Can't vote unless authenticated.
+- **DB/Login** - Stores user’s hiking posts, and future hikes they would like to try, and their hiking level in the database.
+Registers and stores users login and credentials securely.
-- **WebSocket** - As each user votes, their votes are broadcast to all other users.
+- **WebSocket** - Chat messages can be sent to friends

 ## HTML deliverable